Dr. Richard Weinblatt

 Like many Americans, I watched with great interest, and with increasing

-streets of New Orleans.
+of New Orleans.
 The glare of the public eye almost wasn't there.
-A
+A New

-New Orleans police horse appeared to be made to walk backward,
+Orleans police horse appeared to be made to walk backward, apparently to

 the probing eye of the TV camera.